-I do not accept any changes to the 3D model after I have started printing your figurine.
+I do not accept changes to the 3D model after I have started printing your figurine.

-I do not accept any changes to the project after I have started painting your figurine.
+I do not accept any changes after I have started painting your figurine.

-If you are not satisfied with the model after all, you can always choose to not pay for the next production step.
+If you are, at any point, not satisfied with what I am making, you can choose to not pay for the next production step.

 Besides the physical figurine, you will receive a copy of the .blend file where I designed the model and all the .stl files needed for printing it.
-These files will also be published on Thingiverse.
+These files will also be published on Thingiverse and on my website.
 The files remain my intelectual property and are distributed under the CC BY 4.0 license.
-This means that you can use these files for anything you want, as long as you give me appropriate credit and you do not put additional restrictions on my work or its derivatives.
+This means that you (or anyone else) can use these files for anything you want, as long as you give me appropriate credit and you do not put additional restrictions on my work or its derivatives.

 I will send you videos like this, this and this after every production stage.